 Every relationship encounters problems and challenges that must be faced and worked through if the relationship is to continue.
 Yet the complex processes underlying these interactions have not been fully understood.
-We used a developmental model of relational competence as a framework, supported by attribution theory, to examine the relationships between partner virtues, attachment features and functions, and problemsolving in friendship pairs and dating couples.
+We used a developmental model of relational competence as a framework, supported by attribution theory, to examine the relations between partner virtues, attachment features and functions, and problem solving in friendship pairs and dating couples.
 Our findings provide support for this model by showing that for friendship pairs and dating couples, higher perceived partner virtues predicted more positive problem-solving efficacy through the mechanism of attachment features and functions.
-This relationship occurred both concurrently and across time.
-In the cross-sectional study, participants who viewed their partners as virtuous reported better positive problem-solving efficacy.
-Longitudinally, participants who viewed their partner as more virtuous initially viewed themselves and their partners as better problem-solvers later.
+This relation occurred both concurrently and across time.
+In the crosssectional study, participants who viewed their partners as virtuous reported better positive problem-solving efficacy.
+Longitudinally, participants who viewed their partner as more virtuous initially viewed themselves and their partners as better problem solvers later.

 Attribution theory suggests that interpersonal interactions are shaped by the interpretations each partner ascribes to the interaction and their partners' behaviors.
-The present results are consistent with the documented association between relationship enhancing attributions (e.g. perceiving partner as having more relationship virtues) and positive problem solving behaviors (Bradbury & Fincham, 1993) in that they show participants who ascribed more positive characteristics to their partner viewed themselves and their partners as more efficacious in solving their relationship problems.
+The present results are consistent with the documented association between relationship-enhancing attributions (e.g., perceiving partner as having more relationship virtues) and positive problem-solving behaviors (Bradbury & Fincham, 1992) in that they show participants who ascribed more positive characteristics to their partner viewed themselves and their partners as more efficacious in solving their relationship problems.

 Taking these perspectives in concert, people who perceive their partners as virtuous display more relational problem-solving efficacy and view their partners as better problem solvers.
 Three studies, using multiple measures, consistently supported this hypothesis.
 The first study showed that perceived partner virtues predicted concurrent problem-solving efficacy (as suggested by attribution theory), even when controlling for levels of relationship satisfaction.
-The second study showed that this relationship also held true across time and that perceived partner virtues predicted later problem-solving efficacy.
-Study 3 showed that support-seeking behavior mediated the relationship between perceived partner virtues and own and partner problem-solving efficacy.
+The second study showed that this relation also held true across time and that perceived partner virtues predicted later problem-solving efficacy even when controlling for levels of relationship satisfaction and initial problem-solving efficacy.
+Study 3 showed that support-seeking behavior mediated the relation between perceived partner virtues and own and partner problem-solving efficacy.
 Thus, people who experience their partners as being virtuous are more likely to turn to their partner for support, which in turn leads to better problem-solving efficacy.

-This research has implications for couple intervention by moving practitioners from sole reliance on skills-based education to helping partners identify virtues in one another and to turn to their partners for support and help when in problem-solving situations.
-This research highlights also the importance of this type of relationship education for people not presently in relationships as well as those in dating relationships.
+This research has implications for couple intervention by moving practitioners from sole reliance on skills-based education to help partners identify virtues in one another and to turn to their partners for support and help when in problem-solving situations.
+This research also highlights the importance of this type of relationship education for people not presently in relationships as well as those in dating relationships.
 Further research will be needed in this area to determine the best method of assisting people in this work.
-Additionally, this research provides further support for the importance of looking beyond negatives and what is missing in relationships to focus on positives in the relationship.
+In addition, this research provides further support for the importance of looking beyond negatives and what is missing in relationships to focus on positives in the relationship.

-Limitations and Future Directions
+Limitations and future directions